conduktor/conduktor-docs/docs/gateway/how-to/sni-routing.md

 Setting `LOG4J2_IO_CONDUKTOR_PROXY_NETWORK_LEVEL` to `DEBUG` might be helpful when debugging issues.

-For a rich guide on troubleshooting please refer to the knowledge base article [SNI Routing Troubleshooting Guide](https://support.conduktor.io/hc/en-gb/articles/29104372472977-Conduktor-Gateway-SNI-Routing-Troubleshooting-Guide).
+For more details, see a [comprehensive SNI routing troubleshooting guide](https://support.conduktor.io/hc/en-gb/articles/29104372472977-Conduktor-Gateway-SNI-Routing-Troubleshooting-Guide).